vavoor/pipifax-lang/pipifax-spec.md

 func f2() { # Definition of function 2
-  f1()      # It's legal to call functions defined before f3()      # It's legal to call functions defined later a = 1     # It's legal to use global variabled declared before b = 2     # It's legal to use global variabled declared later }
+  f1()      # It's legal to call functions defined before f3()      # It's legal to call functions defined later a = 1     # It's legal to use global variable declared before b = 2     # It's legal to use global variable declared later }
 func f3() { # Definition of function f3 after its use in f2
 }